microsoft/fast/packages/fast-form-generator-react/README.md

 ```

 ### examples & default
-If an example or a default value is given, that is what will be used instead of 'example text' in case of a string, or a randomly generated number instead of a number.
+Providing an example or default value will replace the placeholder 'example text' or randomly generated number.
 It is generally better to add this extra information in case the schema form generator needs to create a new set of data.

 Example:
 ```